MarkBind/markbind/docs/userGuide/deployingTheSite.md

 **Setting up the PR URL**

 In **line 34** of the workflow code below, you are required to update the `PR_URL` according to your needs.
-We recommend just changing the section `<YOUR_BASE_URL>` to something that can easily identify your Markbind project repository.
+We recommend just changing the section `<YOUR_BASE_URL>` to something that can easily identify your MarkBind project repository.

 For example, if the name of your repository is `MyRepo`, and it is managed under an organization `MyOrganization`, you could replace `<YOUR_BASE_URL>` to `myorganization-myrepo` and your PR Preview will be deployed at the following url: `https://pr-<PR_NUMBER>-myorganization-myrepo.surge.sh`.

-Advanced users may completely replace the default `PR_URL`. ==**It is recommended to test your workflow code on a test repo before using it for your Markbind project repo.**==
+Advanced users may completely replace the default `PR_URL`. ==**It is recommended to test your workflow code on a test repo before using it for your MarkBind project repo.**==
 </box>

 {% raw %}